mikeydolding/milestone-prj-two/README.md

 ## Overview

-Simple Static front website for a Legal Tech business.
-The value that it provides to its users is information about the Legal Tech Business.

-- Logo, Nav menu and four pages Home page(index) , Services , Contact, About us.
+Simple website for a quiz.
+The site can be reused iby replacineg specifically formatted javascript questions file.

+- Logo
 - HTML5
 - CSS3 code
 - Bootstrap
+- Jquery
+- Javascript

 ## User Experience (UX)

 - #### First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the company.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more the topic of the quiz.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with the company logo.
+     1. Upon entering the site, users are automatically greeted with a clear logo and instructions.
-     2. The main points are made immediately with the hero image logo, home page 'What we do text' and bottom title and address of company.
+     2. The main points are made immediately with the hero image logo, choose your answer and click on the buttons check answers. \
-     3. The user has navbar menu options to choose four different pages to learn more about the organisation.

-  2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+  2. As a First Time Visitor, I want to be able to easily be able to navigate back and forward across the quiz quesitons

-     1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+     1. The site has previous and next navigation options at the bottom.

 - #### Returning Visitor Goals